 Either take a short time to discuss these questions, or leave it with them.

 (Teacher’s note: There are two worksheets to accompany this lesson plan:

 The Biblical Creation story worksheet 1

 See also: The Biblical Creation story.
 RE resources)

 Evolution is taught as if it is a certain fact, but many hundreds of scientists now have reservations over this.

-Also see this article: Scientists Who Believe In God And The Genesis Creation Account – opens in a new tab.
+Also, see this article: Scientists Who Believe In God And The Genesis Creation Account – which opens in a new tab.

 There is an organisation, the Creation Research Society, whose members have to be scientists (who have earned a postgraduate degree in a recognized area of science) and who believe among other things, that the Bible is: “historically and scientifically true in the original autographs…. the account of origins in Genesis is a factual presentation of simple historical truths.”

-As at February 2012 there were 700 scientist (Voting) members, each of whom would stand up for these things, as being acceptable to them as scientists.
+As of February 2012, there were 700 scientists (Voting) members, each of whom would stand up for these things, as being acceptable to them as scientists.